julioarhernandez/purevanity/src/_includes/service-pages/prf.md

    Alternatives to Platelet-Rich Fibrin (PRF)
 </h3>
 <p class="services-details-two__text-2">
    While PRF offers a natural and effective treatment option, other alternatives may also suit your goals.
-Microneedling with hyaluronic acid, laser treatments, and dermal fillers are popular for skin rejuvenation, while hair transplants and topical hair growth products can complement PRF for hair restoration.
+Microneedling with hyaluronic acid and dermal fillers are popular for skin rejuvenation, while hair transplants and topical hair growth products can complement PRF for hair restoration.
 </p>
 <p class="services-details-two__text-2">
    Consulting with a qualified professional will help determine whether PRF is the right treatment for you, or if a combination of treatments would provide the best results for your unique skin or hair concerns.